She sets it out every morning. Never fills it.

 Enough to write your script and send it out.
 Upgrade when your work outgrows it.

-Or $150 $100 / year.
-Current US students get everything in Pro at the student rate.
+Or $10 USD month-to-month.
+Current US and Canadian students get everything in Pro at the student rate.

 Lastslate is the modern screenplay editor for macOS.
 It pairs format-as-you-type with Final Draft–parity pagination and an AI collaborator that reads your script but never drafts dialogue.
 The editor is free and includes clean PDF and full FDX export, cloud projects, and a daily AI assistant; Pro adds the advanced AI model, unlimited cloud, and review links.